DanteNiewenhuis/opendc/site/docs/getting-started/1-running-OpenDC.md

 ---
-description: Designing a simple experiment
+description: Running a simple experiment
 ---

-# First Experiment
+# Running OpenDC
 Now that you have downloaded OpenDC, we will start creating a simple experiment.
 In this experiment we will compare the performance of a small, and a big data center on the same workload.